Accessibility Statement

 Assistant Educational Psychologists

 The service has begun an initiative to enhance our offer to schools through the recruitment of Assistant Educational Psychologists.
 These professionals have the prerequisites to apply for the doctoral training in Educational Psychology.
 They assist the service through conducting and supporting many of the functions of an Educational Psychologist including basic assessment work, information gathering, group work, individual intervention and training.
 Your named Educational Psychologist will advise you of activities that might be better supported or delivered by an Assistant.
-This will help to meet the needs of schools whilst also being cost effective.
+This will help to meet the needs of your school and the families you support.

 Ethical Trading